What is a gamma squeeze?

 The JP Morgan Large Cap Growth Fund( NYSE:OLGAX) is a large-cap mutual fund with a healthy 12% annual yield.
 The mutual fund has some of the fastest-growing companies in its portfolio.

-AMD(American Micro Devices)(NYSE:AMD) is a holding in the JP Morgan Large Cap Growth Fund that is performing well during the recession.
-The semiconductor company is performing well as its computing revenue grew.
+AMD(American Micro Devices)(NYSE:AMD) was a holding in the JP Morgan Large Cap Growth Fund in 2020 that was performing well during the recession.
+The semiconductor company was performing well as its computing revenue grew.

 “While we expect some uncertainty in the near-term demand environment, our financial foundation is solid and our strong product portfolio positions us well across a diverse set of resilient end markets,” said SU in a statement.